 powdered sugar (optional)

 Preheat oven to 375 degrees.
-Prepare a pie dish with a light layer of cooking spray if desired.
-Use a paper towel to spread evenly and remove excess.
+Prepare a pie dish with parchment paper and set aside.

 In a mixing bowl, whisk flour with cornstarch.
 Set aside.